 Welcome to California!

-Begin your journey in the bustling city of San Francisco.
-After enjoying a night in the city, make your way to Yosemite National Park where adventure awaits.
+Meet your new friends in San Francisco, then begin your California adventure with a stop in Napa Valley.
+After channeling your inner sommelier, make your way to Yosemite National Park where adventure awaits.
 From camping in the forest to epic hikes with stunning views, your time spent in Yosemite National Park will be an adventure you will not forget!

 Duration: 4 days, 3 nights

 Flying?
-Plan to land at San Francisco International Airport (SFO) by 4:00 pm to meet the group at the hotel at 6:30 pm for the welcome meeting & dinner.
+Plan to arrive at San Francisco International Airport (SFO) -- San Francisco, California by 7:00 am to meet the group at the designated starting point.